 In recent years, Instagram took the world by storm.
 This photo-sharing social app has become a go-to social network, with the integration of Snapchat-like Stories, TikTok-like Reels, and IGTV service.
 However, there are still years-old issues plaguing users, like common reports about Instagram not working on Wi-Fi.

 If your Instagram feed won’t load or Direct Messages won’t send messages on Wi-Fi, continue reading below.

 Table of contents:

-- Check for Instagram service outage on DownDetector
+- Check for Instagram service outages on DownDetector

 - Thoroughly inspect your internet connection